argoproj/argo-events/docs/custom-gateway.md

 3. Gateway Transformer: transforms incoming events into cloudevents specification compliant events and dispatches them to interested sensors.

- ###### Advantage of writing a gRPC gateway is that you can use other languages supported by protobuf for implementation of gRPC server.

 ### Architecture
  ![](grpc-gateway.png)